Regular PhD Program

 Students are required to complete 7 semester-hours of coursework in the following way:

-Students must enroll in, and pass two courses, for a total of 6 semester hours.
+Students must enroll in, and pass two courses, for a total of 6 semester hours before completing the first year of stage II studies, with a minimum grade of 80.

 Students must take part in the departmental seminar, which is credited 1 semester hour.
 Students will present their Ph.D. work at one of these seminars, and proof of attendance will be provided by the seminar coordinator.